sg893052/sonic-buildimage/devops/tam/bdbg-hld.md

 The optional parameter `num-events` can be used to limit the output to a preferred number of congestion events.

-The optional parameter `time` specified in the `HH:MM:SS` format, can be used to look at the history around a specific time.
+The optional parameter `time` specified in the `DD:MMM:YYYY-HH:MM:SS` format, can be used to look at the history around a specific time.
 By default 10 events are shown.
 If `num-events` is also specified, as many events are shown.

 An example invocation is as below.